-Development proposals within Luss and the West Loch Lomondside area shown on Map 1 will be guided and determined via the following planning policy sequential approach:
+Development proposals within Luss and the West Loch Lomondside area shown on Map X will be guided and determined via the following planning policy sequential approach:-

-- (a) Development proposals will be supported where they accord with the policies in the Local Development Plan. - (b) New housing will be supported on the basis that the overall provision within the Framework area, as shown on Map 1, will collectively deliver 50% affordable housing and 50% open market housing. - (c) Where a proposal represents a departure from (a) and (b) above, support will be given, where the proposal demonstrates: - (i) That it will help fulfil the Development Strategy identified in Section 3 above, and - (ii) That there are other public/community gains that will be delivered as part of the development strategy; and - (iii) That any open market or commercial elements of the proposal help cross subsidise the delivery of the gains.
+- (A) Development proposals will be supported where they accord with the policies in the Proposed Plan. - (B) New housing will be supported on the basis that the overall provision within the Framework area, as shown on Map X, will collectively deliver 50% affordable housing and 50% open market housing. - (C) Where a proposal represents a departure from (A) and (B) above, support will be given, where the proposal demonstrates: - (i) That it will help fulfil the Area Strategy identified in Section 3 above, and - (ii) That there are other public/community gains that will be delivered as part of the area strategy; and - (iii) That any open market or commercial element of the proposal helps cross subsidise the delivery of the gains.